-Dams and Rivers in BharatpurBharatpur district is encircled with three main rivers – Gambhir, Ban Ganga and Rooparel.
+Dams and Rivers in BharatpurBharatpur district of Rajasthan is encircled with three main rivers – Gambhir, Ban Ganga and Rooparel.
 Ban Ganga initiates from the Ramgarh district, which lies in the Jaipur District.
 Then it passes from Bharatpur and connects river Gambhir.
 The river Gambhir starts from the Panchna Dam of Karauli district.
 After passing from Bharatpur, it connects to river Yamuna in U.P.
 On the other hand, Rooparel rivers initiates from hills of Alwar district and enters into Bharatpur through tehsil Kaman.

 Population of BharatpurAccording to the Census of 2011, the population of Bharatpur was 25,48,462.
 Male population was 13,55,726 and female population was 11,92,736.